michaelhaaf/2W6-W23/md/lectures/week11.md

 That means we still haven't fixed problems like: the long lines of text displayed full screen on a wide monitor that are too wide to read.
 It isn't automatic to fix either: if we create columns or add padding, we will instead have the opposite problem and our website will be too narrow on small devices.

 That's not even to mention: what if we need a real layout?
 We can't make elements stack on each-other, or "flow" horizontally, with just `HTML`.
-The point of this lesson isn't to never use `CSS`: it is to know when you actually need to do it, and what you could accidentally take away from the page design by adding it uncritically.
+The point of this lesson isn't to never use `CSS`: it is to know when you actually need to do it, and what you could accidentally take away from the page design by adding it without understanding it.

 ## Lab 4 Tip (HTML)